How stolen vehicle trends can impact your auto insurance

 If your car isn’t recovered, it’ll likely be declared a total loss – meaning, the cost to replace the vehicle is higher than its insured value.
 Unless you have a special add-on, such as gap insurance or limited depreciation deduction, that prevents your insurer from accounting for depreciation, your insurer will usually pay out the actual cash value of the vehicle.

 Actual cash value means you’ll be compensated for the market value of your vehicle, prior to it being stolen.
-This accounts for depreciation, and insurers often look at similar cars on the models on the market to determine the exact number.
+This accounts for depreciation, and insurers often look at similar cars on the market to determine the exact number.
 The physical condition of the vehicle, such as rust, dents, and mileage remaining, can also be factored into the valuation.

-READ: Replacement cost vs. actual cash value
+Also read: Replacement cost vs. actual cash value

 If your stolen vehicle is recovered after the claim has been closed, you won’t need to take any additional action.
 You would have already received financial compensation from your insurance company, so possession of the car will be transferred under them instead.